ChiaraCati/FlooData/README.md

 Finally, we have  produced **MD2** by selecting and giving standard names to columns representing the data necessary for our project.
+The production workflow is visible in notebook [disruptions.ipynb](software/Disruptions.ipynb)

+#### Revision
-The production workflow is visible in notebook [disruptions.ipynb](software/Disruptions.ipynb), latter touch ups – such as the translation of data from Italian to English – can be found in [datasets_update.ipynb](software/datasets_update.ipynb)
+Final modifications have been made to each dataset to translate the data from Italian to English, and remove null values or unnecessary data.
+This last process can be found in [datasets_update.ipynb](software/datasets_update.ipynb)

 A summary table of the produced mashup dataset: